Angkhana Neelaphaijit: Ongoing work and recognition

 Angkhana currently serves as the chairwoman of the Working Group for Justice and Peace, and continues to investigate allegations of police abuse in southern Thailand.
 Amnesty International and Front Line report that her safety continues to be threatened, and in 2009, her car was robbed of documents relating to one of her cases.

 In 2006, Angkhana, along with Malalai Joya of Afghanistan, won the Gwangju Prize for Human Rights, which honors "individuals, groups or institutions in Korea and abroad that have contributed in promoting and advancing human rights, democracy and peace through their work".
 The award cited her "unrelenting" efforts for justice and "unsparing" criticism of government authorities.
 On 11 March 2011, she received the Asian Human Rights Defender Award of the Asian Human Rights Commission on her husband's behalf; the award's press release also praised her "role as an articulate and courageous spokesperson for the families of disappeared persons in Thailand".

 In 2011, Josefina Bergsten's documentary UNJUST, which prominently features Angkhana's story, was given a Special Jury Award at the Hague's Movies that Matter Festival.

 In 2016, Angkhana was appointed to the Thai National Human Rights Commission.
 She resigned from the commission in 2019, along with Commissioner Tuenjai Deetes, citing restrictive regulations and a hostile and environment.

 In November 2019, Angkhana was sued for criminal defamation by Thammakaset Co., Ltd., a poultry company in Lopburi Province.
-She is accused of sharing two posts about alleged Thammakaset labour abuses that contained links to the press statements of 16 organizations.
+She was accused of sharing two posts about alleged Thammakaset labour abuses that contained links to the press statements of 16 organizations.
+However, in August 2023, the court found her not guilty of the criminal defamation charges.